 Divorce Lawyer in Durham

-It has been said that no one wins in divorce case.
-The Law Office of John C. Fitzpatrick helps the people of Durham, Raleigh, Chapel Hill, and surrounding areas for more than a decade.
+It has been said that no one wins in a divorce case.
+The Law Firm of John C. Fitzpatrick has been helping the people of Durham for more than a decade.
 Trust our experience with your case.